Neo-0-Gu/Neo-0-Gu.github.io/_pages/about.md

 - **Outstanding Youth League Member**  <span style="float:right"> _May.
 2024_ </span>

 ## 🪪 CV
-You can find my CV here: [NeoGu's Curriculum Vitae](../assets/CV-HaoyiGu.pdf).
+You can find my CV here: [NeoGu's Curriculum Vitae](../assets/CV-HaoyiGu.pdf), and more repositories can be seen in my [github](https://github.com/Neo-0-Gu).